Diffusion Models for Open-Vocabulary Segmentation: Related work

-Annotation-free discriminative approaches such as~\cite{li2023your,clark2023text} use pre-trained diffusion models as zero-shot classifiers.
-DiffuMask~\cite{wu2023diffumask} exploits attention maps between image features and conditioning text embeddings.
-Further prompt retrieval and engineering techniques are used to synthesise a dataset of ``known'' classes to train a segmenter capable of generalising to ``unseen'' categories.
-DiffusionSeg~\citep{ma2023diffusionseg} propose to leverage DDIM inversion~\cite{song2021score} to obtain feature maps and attention masks of object-centric images to perform unsupervised object discovery, but relies on ImageNet labels and is not open-vocabulary.
-While these works similarly use rich semantic information present in diffusion models, we address a range of their limitations and do not require any training.
+Annotation-free discriminative approaches such as~\cite{li2023your,clark2023text,udandarao2023sus} use pre-trained diffusion models as zero-shot classifiers.
+DiffuMask~\cite{wu2023diffumask} uses prompt engineering to synthesise a dataset of ``known'' and ``unseen'' categories and trains a closed-set segmenter with masks obtained from the cross-attention maps of the diffusion model.
+DiffusionSeg~\cite{ma2023diffusionseg} uses DDIM inversion~\cite{song2021score} to obtain feature maps and attention masks of object-centric images to perform unsupervised object discovery, but relies on ImageNet labels and is not open-vocabulary.
+Our approach also leverages the rich semantic information present in diffusion models for segmentation; unlike these methods, however, it is open-set and does not require further training.